 MPERS currently provides a BackDROP option.
 This is an election made at the time of actual retirement.
-In effect, it provides members an option to elect to receive a portion of their benefits as cash.
-Since the election is not made until the member actually retires, the option is not treated as a DROP provision in accordance with generally accepted accounting principles.
+In effect, it provides members an option to elect to receive a portion of their benefits

 NOTE 7- NET PENSION LIABILITY OF EMPLOYERS